jonsyou/jonsyou/README.md

 ### Hi there 👋

+My name is JongSoo Hwang
+nice to meet you

+I'm
+- from Korea.
+- a Data Analyst.

 <!--
 **jonsyou/jonsyou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.